-* Find your local stout at a Good Cheer Trail participant location
+* Find your local stout at a Taste of Nova Scotia brewery or a Good Cheer Trail participant location

-**Chef Mark Gray serves the cake with a drizzle of dulce de leche (a Latin caramel sauce made by slowly heating sweetened milk), a dusting of Nutella powder and a scoop of ice cream.
+** The cake can be served with a drizzle of dulce de leche (a Latin caramel sauce made by slowly heating sweetened milk), a dusting of Nutella powder and a scoop of ice cream.
 You could substitute the Nutella powder with cocoa powder.

-Recipe provided by: Chef Mark Gray of Battery Park Beer Bar & Eatery
+Recipe provided by: Battery Park Beer Bar & Eatery

 This recipe is featured in our 2016 Taste of Nova Scotia Culinary Adventure Guide